 You can adjust the lower links into fixed or floating position.
+You can also attach the lower links into three positions, giving different lifting ranges and lifting power.

 - 1. Lock pin - 2.
 Plate - 3.
 Carrier pin and plate position providing fixed position of lower links - 4.
 Carrier pin and plate position allowing floating position of lower links - 1.
 Remove the lock pin and pull out the carrier pin. - 2.
 Attach the lift links to the lower links with the carrier pin and plate.